Alexandra DiMatteo, MD

 Dr. DiMatteo and her husband are avid world travelers and outdoors enthusiasts.
 Her outdoor passions include rock climbing, camping, backpacking, and hiking.
 She loves doing all of these with her husband and rescue pups, Giorgio, a 10 year old mini-schnauzer and Bryn, a terrier mix.

-Dr. DiMatteo is interested in all areas of women's care including: care for women in all seasons of their lives, from initial discussions about birth control through childbirth and menopause; ongoing care during pregnancy, labor and childbirth; high-risk pregnancies; postpartum care; menopause; and diseases and conditions affecting the female reproductive system.
+Dr. DiMatteo is interested in caring for women in all seasons of their lives, from initial discussions about birth control through childbirth and menopause; ongoing care during pregnancy, labor and childbirth; high-risk pregnancies; postpartum care; menopause; and diseases and conditions affecting the female reproductive system.

 PATIENT CARE PHILOSOPHY